 Natural flooring – such as coir, seagrass and sisal – make great rugs.
 Finding the right style rug to suit your floor will be a nice touch too, a lighter rug on a dark timber floor – or vice versa – is a fantastic use of multiple shades.

-Here at Cream Cornwall, we are fortunate enough to live in one of the most popular coastal towns in the UK.
-Luckily for you, the tips in this post will bring the ocean to your doorstep, and help you to embrace the classic coastal style.
+Here at Cream Cornwall, we are fortunate enough to live in one of the most popular coastal towns in the UK and the tips in this post will bring the ocean to your doorstep, and help you to embrace the classic coastal style.